andersmmg/blender-rendered-web-request/README.md

 Makes a basic HTTP request when a render is complete in Blender

-### Note: Make sure you change the url in `render_request.py` to whatever service you want it to call
+### Usage

+Clone the repository in your blender addons folder, or download the zip version and install it in your user preferences.

+Add the URL you want Blender to call when a render is finished, adding `%s` where you want to put the file name